Feature image for our blog post on HR audits

 • Other function-specific areas of your operations

-The exact areas that your HR audit examines can vary based on its objectives and your organizational structure.
+The exact areas that your HR Audit examines can vary based on its objectives and your organizational structure.
 Depending on what they are intended to accomplish, audits typically fall into one of a few general categories:

 Type of HR Audit